Porter’s Five Forces: Increase The Profitability of Your Business

 Competitive Strategy Book (Michael Porter)

 If you’re looking to seriously implement porter’s five forces as part of your macro business analysis then I highly recommend you grab yourself a copy of Competitive Strategy.
-Techniques for analyzing industries and competitors by Michael E Porter Porter runs through hundreds of examples of his Five Forces Framework analysis in a wide range of industries.
-Also, towards the end of the book, Porter demonstrates which strategic actions should be taken when faced with specific threat sources – extremely helpful for first-time analysts.
+Porter runs through hundreds of examples of his Five Forces Framework analysis in a wide range of industries.
+Also, towards the end of the book, Porter demonstrates which strategic actions should be taken when faced with specific threat sources - extremely helpful for first-time analysts.
 Combine that with Dr. Dobbs’ research and our list of other must-read books for entrepreneurs and you’ll have a nice collection to add to your bookshelves.

 Learn Porter’s Five Forces